 One thing about the Bible is that the important things that we are really supposed to get are always in it more than once.
-This is the case because when the Bible was written, there was NO punctuation, so the authors could not use an exclamation mark to suggest that something was important.
+This is the case because when the Bible was written, there was NO punctuation, so the authors could not use an exclamation point to suggest that something was important.
 The Sabbath day is mentioned no less than 60 times throughout the Bible, and each instance confirms in some way that this day is Holy, set apart, given for man, everlasting.
 Since the beginning of time YHWH himself rested on the seventh day (Genesis 2:2), every man that walked the earth was instructed to keep the seventh day Sabbath holy, all the people in the OT observed the seventh day as the Sabbath, Y’shua and his disciples kept and observed the seventh day Sabbath (Luke 4:16).
 After the ascension of Y’shua, the disciples continued to observe the Sabbath on the seventh day, and they taught new converts to the faith to keep and honor the seventh day Sabbath (Acts 17:2-3).
 The first-century church observed the Sabbath on the seventh day (Acts 13:13-14, Acts 16:13, Acts 17:2).
 Then at some point hundreds of years after the disciples, it changed.

 Romans chapter 14 is often used to suggest that the Sabbath has been changed, but in reality, it is all about weak believers and strong believers debating over what days to FAST on.
 It does not in any way change the Sabbath day and in fact, is not even talking about the Sabbath.
-Paul is not teaching, as many believe that it does not matter what day the Sabbath was observed on.
+Paul is not teaching, as many believe, that it does not matter what day the Sabbath was observed on.
 The issue at hand was what day to set aside for fasting.
 Paul is saying that in matters of moral and doctrinal indifference, we must avoid binding our views on others.
 He teaches the strong believers to not condemn the weak and that they should not do things that could offend the weaker brother and cause them to backslide.
 He teaches the weak believers the truth and urges them to forsake their unfounded views.
 Romans 14 is not teaching that each person may observe the Sabbath day on any day they see fit.

 Colossians 2 is very similar to Romans 14.
 Again, Paul is not saying that we are free to worship God in any way we see fit.
 If you just read verse 16, it seems like that is the case, but you have to look at it in context.
-There were false teachers in Colossae that were trying to get the new believers to revert to pagan ways; Paul is simply telling them “Look, Y’shua died for you.
+There were false teachers in Colossae that were trying to get the new believers to revert to pagan ways; Paul is simply telling them “Look, Yeshua died for you.
 He took the penalty for your sin and put it on his shoulders, so do not let men discourage you from keeping God’s seventh day Sabbath and keeping his Feast Days and not eating unclean animals.
 These people are trying to confuse you and get you to question your faith.
 They tell you that you should worship angels and to submit to the ways of the world, but you don’t belong to the world, you belong to YHWH, so don’t submit to the ways of the world but submit to YHWH.”
 Again, these verses in NO way tell us that we are no longer commanded to observe the seventh day Sabbath.

 If in fact, the seventh day Sabbath was done away with and we were now free to make any day we choose a Sabbath to YHWH there would be really hard evidence of that found in the scriptures.
-A couple of verses by one author that do not say that the seventh day Sabbath was changed but instead are interpreted to mean that is not proof at all.
+A couple of verses by one author that do not say that the seventh day Sabbath was changed but instead are interpreted to mean that it changed are not proof at all.
 Verse plucking and taking scripture out of context has resulted in many doctrines that are just NOT biblical.

 There is no biblical authority from Genesis to Revelations to support the changing of the Sabbath day to Sunday; however below there are numerous quotes from the Roman Catholic Church taking credit for the change.